 They have been blessed with three children: Melissa, David and Angela.
-David and Melissa are graduates of Bob Jones University and are both married.
+All three are graduates of Bob Jones University and are all married.
 Melissa married George Myers in 2009 and resides in Danville, IL.
 David married Ashli Morgan in 2010 and they live in Greer, SC.
 Angela married Nate Black in August 2014 and they live in Raleigh, NC.

 He has been serving as the Youth Pastor since July of 2006.
 He is currently pursuing the Master of Divinity degree from Bob Jones Seminary.
 Pastor Joe and his wife, Kimberly, have been married since 2006.
 They have one son, Jack.

 The burden of the Vaughns' hearts is to help strengthen parents and families, and to see young people reached for Christ and to help them grow into godly leaders for their generation.